DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Deviation and Potential Correction Methods for Learning Objectives of End-to-End RPM-solving Model

-Furthermore, based on the properties of logarithmic functions, the following inequality holds:
+Furthermore, by the properties of logarithmic functions, the following inequality holds:

-The right-hand side of Inequality \eqref{loss_bound} is precisely the classical formulation for optimizing the probabilistic distribution $\hat{P}(x|\{x_i\}_{i = 1}^8,\theta)$ using the Cross-Entropy (CE) loss function.
-From this, it can be inferred that for those past end-to-end RPM-solving models that parameterize $\hat P(x|\{x_i\}_{i=1}^8,\theta )$ and employ the CE loss function, their learning objectives essentially amount to optimizing a looser lower bound on the mutual information $I(x_\alpha;\{x_i\}_{i=1}^8)$.
+The left-hand side of Inequality \eqref{loss_bound} is precisely the expression for the loss function when DIO is optimized using the cross-entropy (CE) loss.
+Notably, inequality \eqref{loss_bound} abstracts away the specific feed-forward architecture of DIO, primarily retaining its inductive mechanism.
+This implies that the same inequality holds for any model parameterizing the distribution $\hat{P}(x|\{x_i\}_{i=1}^8,\theta)$.
+Consequently, it can be inferred that for those prior end-to-end RPM-solving models trained with the CE loss function, their learning objectives amount to optimizing a looser lower bound on $I(x_\alpha;\{x_i\}_{i=1}^8)$.

-Equation (\ref{eq13}) and Inequality~\eqref{loss_bound} jointly uncover a pivotal fact: whether it's the DIO model or previous end-to-end RPM-solving models, their learning objectives are essentially a lower bound of the mutual information $I(x_\alpha; \{x_i\}_{i=1}^8)$.
-In this case, the looseness of the lower bound undoubtedly has a direct and significant impact on the performance of these models.
+Equation (\ref{eq13}) and Inequality~\eqref{loss_bound} jointly uncover a pivotal fact: whether training the DIO model using \(\ell_{\text{DIO}}\) or previous end-to-end RPM solving models via the CE loss, their learning objectives are essentially maximizing lower bounds on the mutual information \(I(x_\alpha;\{x_i\}_{i=1}^8)\).
+As a result, regardless of how sophisticated the model architectures are, the tightness of these bounds directly and significantly determines the performance of such models.
+This observation further implies that in RPM problems the model architecture optimization is intrinsically limited; the crux is directing the model's objective to maximize a tighter lower bound on the mutual information.